HPEG banner

 A grove of Pongamia trees ( © NParks Flora & Fauna Web )

-We specialize in the advancement of the cultivation of elite Pongamia trees, which can be cultivated on unproductive wastelands, and using the trees' seed production to extract oil that can easily be converted to biodiesel.
-This creates productive assets that supply the perennial and inelastic energy market with both biodiesel and green coal. as a by-product This high-value energy production adds to the local and national GDP, thereby reducing foreign energy imports while adding value to all levels of the energy supply chain.
+We specialize in the advancement of the cultivation of elite Pongamia trees, which can also be cultivated on unproductive wastelands and mine tailings, and using the trees' seed production to extract oil that can easily be converted to biofuels.
+This creates productive assets that supply the perennial and inelastic energy market with both biodiesel, SAF, and green coal as a by-product.
+This high-value energy production adds to the GDP of the local community as well as at the national level, thereby reducing foreign or offshore energy imports while adding value to all levels of the energy supply chain.

 Pongamia influorescence